jsrdcht/StegaStamp/README.md

 Add the `--save_video FILENAME` flag to save out the results.

 The `--visualize_detector` flag can be used to visualize the output of the detector network.
 The mask corresponds to the segmentation mask, the colored polygons are fit to this segmentation mask using a set of heuristics.
 The detector outputs can noisy and are sensitive to size of the stegastamp.
 Further optimization of the detection network is not explored in this paper.

+> For a community PyTorch implementation, see https://github.com/jsrdcht/StegaStamp-pytorch